Stensel8/homeassistant-cups/README.md

 **GitHub Actions:**

-The workflow automatically builds and pushes images on tag push (e.g., `v2.0.0`) or manual trigger.
+The workflow automatically builds and pushes images on tag push (e.g., `2.0.0`) or manual trigger.
+The image publishes both the prefixed `v` tag and the plain numeric tag so consumers can use either form (for example Home Assistant add-ons that reference `2.0.0`).

 Required secret: `DOCKERHUB_TOKEN` (Docker Hub Personal Access Token)
 - Go to Settings → Secrets and variables → Actions → New repository secret